 The United States is a country where people from across the globe aspire to settle.
 The most common question many have is whether they can buy property in the USA.
 This can be a tricky question, at least on the surface.
 Getting approved for a property loan as a foreigner will likely be the most challenging part of the homebuying process.
-If you are not a U.S. citizen but are prepared to purchase property in the U.S., here is some essential information to know.
+If you are not Foreigners but are prepared to purchase property in the U.S., here is some essential information to know.

 It’s a good idea to get a basic understanding of the tax rules before you buy property in America.
-We’ve included a breakdown of rules for foreigners buying property in the USA, included what you should anticipate paying taxes on when selling one or renting out a property in the U.S.
+We’ve included a breakdown of rules for foreigners buying property in the USA, including what you should anticipate paying taxes on when selling one or renting out a property in the U.S.

 Note: Any personal property sold that’s valued under $1 million is subject to a lower rate of 10%.

 Note: Foreigners must get a U.S. Taxpayer Identification Number (TIN) to file a tax return.

 Once you own a property, you might also have to consider selling it one day.
 Therefore, it’s good to be aware of the rules and requirements should you decide to sell your property in the future.

 According to IRS guidelines, there are restrictions on buyers from Foreigners withholding 15% of the gross sale price to make sure that they don’t escape the tax net.
 Buyers will be subject to additional taxes if they do not withhold this amount.
 If you are interested in getting more information, you should check out the IRS’s FIRPTA publication.

 According to real estate experts, consult with an agent who won’t rush you into making a wrong decision or push you beyond what you’re comfortable offering for a property.
 Working with a trustworthy real estate agent is also key if you are worried about purchasing property as a foreigner.